sayantangkhan/rust-container/README.md

   docker run -v \<project-directory\>:/home/rust-dev/project-directory --rm -ti \<container-id\> tmux

 You may need to change the UID of the process based on the permissions of your project directory and your own UID.
+Here's an example of what that would look like.

+  docker run -it --user=1000:$(id -g) --group-add rust-dev -v \<project-directory\>:/home/rust-dev/project-directory \<container-id\>

 To run this container with podman, you need to run it with the `--privileged` flag to enable write access on the notebook directory.